 Traditionally, coking coal is in strong demand on the domestic market from the domestic steel industry.
-For the first six-month of 2018 steel production in Ukraine remained almost flat, and amounted to 10.3 million tonnes (increased by 1.0% y-o-y).
-In total, for the first six-month of 2018, 7.1 million tonnes of coals were supplied to domestic coking plants, inter alia: local coals - 1.4 million tonnes, imported - 5.7 million tonnes.
-Ukrainian steel industry is highly export-oriented, as Ukraine exports about 76.0% of its metal products.
-In the 1H 2018, Ukrainian metallurgical enterprises increased export of steel products by 5.6% y-o-y, up to 7.8 million tonnes.
-Furthermore, in January-June 2018, metallurgical enterprises of Ukraine increased revenues from the export of ferrous metals by 32.2% as compared to the same period of 2017 - up to US\$ 5.0 billion.
-Trends in global commodity markets are generally favorable for Ukrainian metallurgists.
-According to Worldsteel forecasts in 2018 calendar year global steel demand will increase by 1.8% y-o-y.
+For the first six-month of 2019 steel production in Ukraine increased by 5.0% y-o-y, and amounted to 10.9 million tonnes.
+In total, for the first six-month of 2019 7.09 million tonnes of coking coals were supplied on Ukrainian coke plants, decreasing by 1.0% y-o-y.
+At the same time, the share of imported coals in the total supply amounted to 79.7% as compared to 80.4% in the same period of 2018.
+Ukrainian steel industry is highly export-oriented, as Ukraine exports about 86.1% of its metal products.
+In the 1H 2019, Ukrainian metallurgical enterprises increased export of steel products by 3.4% y-o-y, up to 8.1 million tonnes.
+At the same time, in January-June 2019, metallurgical enterprises of Ukraine decreased revenues from the export of ferrous metals by 11.1% as compared to the same period of 2018 - down to US\$ 4.7 billion.
+Despite the opportunities and prospects for further growth in metal production, Ukrainian enterprises do not fully utilize them.
+This is mainly due to the loss of part of enterprises in the temporarily occupied territories, with a decrease in exports to the CIS countries and an increase in protectionism in USA and EU.
+Experts claim that in the conditions of instability of export markets, domestic metal consumption could become an additional direction for the development of the industry.

-General economic outlook for 2018 calendar year by IMF for Ukraine suggests GDP growth by 3.2% and average annual inflation rate around 11.0%.
-According to NBU the main driver of economic growth in 2018 will remain private consumption.
-While expectations for 2019 calendar year according to IMF are as follows: GDP will make up 3.3% and inflation is estimated circa 8.0%.
-According to NBU it is expected that economic growth could make up to 4% or more in the next two years, if macroeconomic stability will be maintained and reforms completed.
+General economic outlook for 2019 calendar year by IMF for Ukraine suggests GDP growth by 3.0% and average annual inflation rate around 8.7%.
+According to NBU the main driver of economic growth in the upcoming years will remain domestic demand.
+While expectations for 2020 calendar year according to IMF are as follows: GDP will make up 3.0% and inflation is estimated circa 5.9%.